michalswi/owrap/APP.md

 Web mode uses `net/http.ServeMux`.
 The binary embeds `webstatic/*` with `go:embed`; `index.html` is served at `/`, and embedded files are exposed under `/static/`.

 The Go server owns one active Web UI session and persists it to `~/.owrap/web_state.json` during the process lifetime.
-A newly opened or refreshed browser restores structured messages and stats through `GET /api/state`; `localStorage` is only a fallback for UI state and stores theme preferences.
+A newly opened or refreshed browser restores structured messages and stats through `GET /api/state`.
+Browser `localStorage` keeps a fallback rendering of the log, session ID, and stats if that request fails; theme is stored separately.
 Starting OWRAP initializes and persists a fresh session rather than restoring the previous process's active chat.
 A generated session ID has the form `sess_<UnixNano>`.

 HTTP endpoints: